JohnMcLear/ep_copy_paste_images/README.md

  - [ ] Support image resize
  - [ ] Support image drag and drop
  - [ ] Support wrap around image (This will never happen)
+ - [ ] Fix issue when a user selects content then hits paste